bluesillybeard/Pinc/readme.md

 ## Other planned features
 - ability to access native API interactions and convert native objects to/from pinc objects
     - there are a LOT of these - X display, windows, events, input contexts, colormap, glX context and related objects, the list goes on and on and on.
+- Ability to get system theme colors and name
+    - Probably pretty easy on Windows
+    - Does MacOS even have themes?
+    - good luck doing this on Linux lol
+        - GNOME
+        - KDE Plasma
+        - Cosmic
+        - XFCE
+        - AwesomeWM
+        - Sway
+        - Cinnamon
+        - Budgeee
+        - Mate
+        - ... and a billion more, although most of the current smaller ones will likely die along with X11
+- window positioning

 ## Next steps for this library - not nessesarily in order
 - X11